SBSRA provides referee services for all El Segundo Adult 7v7 Soccer Leagues. These games are played at Campus El Segundo on Friday nights.

 - All kicks are indirect except for Kick-off, Goal Kick, Corner Kick, Penalty Kick.

-- GOAL KICKS are direct kicks and are taken from the goal line (any place on the goal line).
+- GOAL KICKS are direct kicks and are taken from anywhere in the goal area (Note that the goal area is in the form of an arc).

 - No SLIDE TACKLING or playing the ball from the ground.
 Nothing but the feet can be on the ground if there is any other player with-in 5 feet .
 Restart is an Indirect kick.